uio-bmi/ligo/docs_source/usecases/usecase1.rst

   remove_seqs_with_signals: true # keep all signal-specific AIRs in the background receptors

-- Explicity add AIRs containing other signal-specific 4-mers.
+- Explicitly add AIRs containing other signal-specific 4-mers.
 For example, if an individual carries the signal AAAA, we can also include AIRs containing AAGA, AANA, and AACA to their repertoire.
 The yaml below demonstrates how to incorporate 1% of these extra signal-specific AIRs for individual 1.

 .. code-block:: yaml